Definition of a paralegal

-Paralegals may work for, or be retained by solicitors within the legal profession or they may work within a legal environment within commerce, industry or the public sector.
+A paralegal is a person qualified through education and/or training to perform substantive legal work that requires knowledge of the law and legal procedures.
+They are not a solicitor or barrister.
+Paralegals may work for, or be retained by solicitors within the legal profession, or they may work within a legal environment within commerce, industry or the public sector.

-‘Paralegal’ and ‘Legal Assistant’, as titles, are synonymous.
-However, unlike the term ‘Legal Executive’ or ‘Licensed Paralegal’, which are specific titles, the term ‘Paralegal’ on its own is, as stated, is generic.
+The title legal assistant is used in a few firms, but it is only a small minority.
+Paralegal and legal assistant, like titles, are synonymous.
+However, unlike the term legal executive or licensed paralegal, which are specific titles, the term paralegal on its own is, as stated, is generic.

 Paralegals must strive for professional excellence

 It is essential that paralegals strive for personal and professional excellence.
 They should possess integrity, professional skills and dedication to the improvement and expansion of the paralegal role in the delivery of legal services.